ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Adafruit ItsyBitsy M0 ExpressPCB type 1APCB type 2APCB type 3A

-* Jack type PJ301M needs a wire link soldered from sleeve lug to GND pad on PCB.
-Jack type PJ301MB is better suited for PCB mount, but much harder to obtain.
-(My recommended jack type is PJ301M.)
+Jack type PJ301M needs a wire link soldered from sleeve lug to GND pad on PCB.
+Jack type PJ301MB (or compatible type PJ301F) is better suited for PCB mount, but may be harder to obtain.
+If in doubt, opt for a PCB designed for jack type PJ301M (2A or 2R).
+This will accept most jack types.

 This picture shows the board layout (type 2A) and front-panel decal for the eurorack module.